Andorra and The Pyrenees

 So how much will this amazing trip cost ?

-Single traveller with their own hotel room £1050 per person
+Single traveller with their own hotel room £1350 per person

-Pillion sharing a hotel room with their rider £795 per person
+Pillion sharing a hotel room with their rider £850 per person

-Is payable at time of booking, balance is due a minimum of 10 weeks before start of the tour.
+A Non-refundable 50% deposit (per person) is payable at time of booking and the balance is due a minimum of 10 weeks before start of the tour.

 The tour price includes

-• 6 nights 3 / 4 star hotel
+• 3 / 4 star hotel including buffet breakfast

 • Sat Nav co-ordinates for each hotel

-• .gpx route plans if you require them
+• Route plans if you require them

 • Hotel Parking (where available)